IanBlancas/Virtual-Table-Top/README.md

 14. Version

-This manual corresponds to FlatTop version: Developer Draft
+This manual corresponds to FlatTop version: Fall 2025 Build